Skip to content

 Footer connections are for the "finish this note well" moment.

-• Enable Footer connections once
+• Enable Footer connections.

-• Review the strongest related notes
+• Review related notes before leaving the note.

-• Drag useful results into the note or open them for confirmation
+• Drag useful results into the note or open them for confirmation.

-• Collapse the panel when you want a cleaner note ending
+• Collapse the panel when you want a cleaner note ending.

 Quick start